June 5, 2025

 • Exploring opportunities for recycling and reusing materials wherever possible – that’s a win for the environment and often for your bottom line!

-• Water Usage and Discharge Regulations: Using water efficiently and ensuring any industrial wastewater is properly treated before it’s discharged are vital.
+• Water Usage and Discharge Regulations: Using water efficiently and ensuring any industrial wastewater is properly treated before being discharged are vital.
 You’ll typically need permits for wastewater discharge, and these will specify the quality standards your discharged water must meet.

 Facility Operations and Safety

 • Grid Connection for On-site Power Generation/Testing: If you’re planning to generate your own solar power at the factory (perhaps a rooftop solar system for your own consumption or for product testing), you’ll need to follow the specific rules for connecting distributed renewable energy sources to the grid.
-These are outlined in Federal Decree-Law No. 17 of 2022 and also by specific utility requirements (like DEWA’s Shams Dubai initiative, for example).
+These are outlined in Federal Decree-Law No. 17 of 2022 and by specific utility requirements (like DEWA’s Shams Dubai initiative, for example).

 • Competitive lease rates for land in dedicated industrial zones.